diescalo/jermit/README.md

 Jermit is a Java implementation of several serial file transfer protocols.

+WARNING!!
 THIS PROJECT IS JUST BEGINNING.
-NOTHING IS WORKING YET.
+NOT MUCH IS WORKING YET!!
+Right now the only thing working is basic Xmodem uploads and downloads between System.in/out and a local file, using a Swing frame that resembles the Qodem file transfer dialog.

 Why?